Accenture/openathon-2019-react/labs/lab-01/README.md

     npm start

 Make some changes in your `App.scss` and save the file.
-Your app will be automatically reloaded and all the changes are visibles in the browser.  _Test it by adding a `color:red` property to the `.App` class and saving the changes.
+Your app will be automatically reloaded and all the changes are visible in the browser.  _Test it by adding a `color:red` property to the `.App` class and saving the changes.
 After checking that this is working properly, remove this property and save again.